Mdhvince/UAV-Autonomous-control/README.md

 # Minimum snap trajectory

 Finding a path (waypoints) to a goal location is one of many important steps for autonomous robot.
 But this path must satisfy some conditions such that a controller can handle it.
-Some of these conditions can be summarize as follow:
+Some of these conditions can be summarized as follows:

 - The path must be feasible
 - The path must be collision free